-Although our executive officers and other key employees holding direct or indirect ownership interests in Holdings have benefited from the increased value of their ownership interests, they have historically received salary and performance-based bonuses and we expect to continue compensating them in this form.
-We believe that in order to attract and retain highly effective people we must maintain a flexible compensation structure, including base salary, cash bonuses and stock awards as described below.
+Although our named executive officers and other key employees holding direct or indirect ownership interests in Holdings have benefited from the increased value of their ownership interests, they have historically received base salary and performance-based cash bonuses and stock awards, and we expect to continue compensating them in this form.
+We believe that in order to attract and retain highly effective people we must maintain a flexible compensation structure, including base salary, cash bonuses and stock awards.
 As stated above, we do not utilize a specific formula for allocating compensation among the various elements of total compensation.
-The relative amounts of cash bonus and stock awards were determined at the discretion of our Compensation Committee.
-Historically, Mr. Thomas Peterffy has received no cash bonus or long-term incentives as the Compensation Committee believes that his and his affiliates' approximate 90.5% ownership of Holdings which, in turn, owns approximately 75.5% of IBG LLC, has provided sufficient incentive to align his interests with those of our common stockholders.
+The amounts of cash bonuses and stock awards were determined at the discretion of our Compensation Committee.
+Historically, Mr. Thomas Peterffy has received no cash bonus or long-term incentives as the Compensation Committee believes that his and his affiliates' approximate 91.3% ownership of Holdings which, in turn, owns approximately 74.6% of IBG LLC, has provided sufficient incentive to align his interests with those of our common stockholders.

 Base Salary.
-Base salary is structured to ensure that our executive officers are fairly and equitably compensated.
+Base salary is structured to ensure that our named executive officers are fairly and equitably compensated.
 Base salary is used to appropriately recognize and reward the experience and skills that our employees bring to us and provides motivation for career development and enhancement.
 Base salary is designed to ensure that all employees continue to receive a basic level of compensation that reflects any acquired skills that are competently demonstrated and are consistently used at work.

-Base salary for our executive officers is initially established based on the scope of their responsibilities and the applicable competitive market compensation paid by other companies for similar positions and is reviewed annually after employment.
-A single base salary level is established each year, applicable to all executive officers except our Vice Chairman.
-Because executive officers are partially and, sometimes substantially, compensated through the appreciation in their equity ownership, the base salary is kept at a relatively modest level in comparison to salaries generally believed to be paid to senior executives at many other firms in our industry.
-An executive officer's base salary is not dependent upon our achievement of performance goals.
+Base salary for our named executive officers is initially established based on the scope of their responsibilities and the applicable competitive market compensation paid by other companies for similar positions and is reviewed annually.
+A single base salary level is established each year, applicable to all named executive officers.
+Because named executive officers are partially, and sometimes substantially, compensated through performance-based annual cash bonuses and stock awards, and the appreciation in their equity ownership, the base salary is kept at a relatively modest level in comparison to salaries generally believed to be paid to senior executives at many other firms in our industry.
+A named executive officer's base salary is not dependent upon our achievement of performance goals.

 Bonuses.
 We maintain an executive cash bonus program to reward superior individual and financial performance for the year.
-Each year, an executive cash bonus pool is established, from which we pay annual cash bonuses to our executive officers upon the direction of our Compensation Committee.
+Each year, an executive cash bonus pool is established, from which we pay annual cash bonuses to our named executive officers upon the direction of our Compensation Committee.
 The amount of the pool is based on several factors, including our financial performance, our progress toward our strategic goals, and the competitive environment for experienced executives.
 Executive bonuses are based on individual performance and on our financial performance, measured in a qualitative fashion.
 Specific individual and/or company performance goals or targets have historically not been used.
-Cash bonuses awarded to our executive officers in December 2022 for fiscal year 2022 performance ranged from 0% to approximately 615% of the executive officer's 2022 base salary, amounting to an aggregate payout of \$7,075,000.
+Cash bonuses awarded to our named executive officers in December 2023 for fiscal year 2023 performance ranged from 0% to approximately 630% of the named executive officer's 2023 base salary, amounting to an aggregate payout of \$7,550,000.
 Our Chairman did not receive a cash bonus, in accordance with historical practices.
-The annual bonuses paid to our other executive officers for fiscal year 2022 performance are shown below in the Summary Compensation Table.
+The annual bonuses paid to our other named executive officers for fiscal year 2023 performance are shown below in the Summary Compensation Table.